aparmar/sharepoint-url/README.md

 # Motivation
 As of March 2021, if two people (person A and person B), want to collaborate on a file, using native tools, the setup takes too long.

-Person A (sender), has to find the file in explore.
-Right clicks on it and clicks "View Online".
+Person A (sender), has to find the file in exploree.
+He/she right clicks on it and clicks "View Online".
 A browser tab opens up, which usually takes a few seconds.
 Once the redirects are complete, the person has to click on the URL area.
 Copy the URL.
 And then go to the sending application to paste the link.

 Person B (receiver), clicks on the URL.
 Wait for it to load.
 Click on editing, and then click "Open in Desktop App"